Kalbiyya: Emergence and Ottoman period

 There are no known references to the Kalbiyya in medieval sources.
 They are not, for instance, mentioned among the tribes led by the 13th century Alawite paramount leader Makzun al-Sinjari.
 It is only after the Ottoman conquest of Syria in the early 16th century that the Kalbiyya are mentioned in historical records.
-Stefan Winter notes that, despite this, they may still have existed as a grouping before the 16th century (but without any "special role" among the Alawites) and their name "may originally have invoked a link" with the medieval Banu Kalb bedouin tribal confederation.
+Stefan Winter, an historian specialising in Ottoman Syria, notes that, despite this, they may have existed as a grouping before the 16th century (but without any "special role" among the Alawites).
+He also speculates that their name "may originally have invoked a link" with the medieval Banu Kalb bedouin tribal confederation.

-There is evidence that, following the conquest, the Ottomans favoured the Kalbiyya and other tribes for the purposes of using them as part of their local administrative control and tax collection structure.
+There is evidence that, following the conquest, the Kalbiyya were among the tribes favoured by the Ottomans in order to use them as part of their local administrative control and tax collection structure.
 The Kalbiyya's emergence as a recognised group may therefore be linked to this Ottoman policy.
 Nevertheless, there were a number of Kalbiyya rebellions during the 16th century, and by the beginning of the 19th century, the Kalbiyya had a reputation for lawlessness and were in constant and open conflict with the Ottoman authorities.

-In the 1850s, an English missionary, Samuel Lyde lived among the Kalbiyya and built a mission and school in the Kalbiyya village of Bhamra.
+In the 1850s, Samuel Lyde, an English missionary, lived among the Kalbiyya and built a mission and school in the Kalbiyya village of Bhamra.
 He subsequently published a negative but influential account of his time there, in which he wrote that he was convinced that they were like St Paul's description of the heathen: "filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness".
 He criticized their brigandage, feuds, lying and divorce and claimed that "the state of [their] society was a perfect hell upon earth".
 Lyde's account has been described as "colourful" but "unreliable" in certain respects.

+During the mid-19th century, there were rising tensions in the mountains due to the pressure on resources from a growing population and attempts by the central government to enforce direct rule.
+In 1854, the governor of Latakia Sanjak was killed in a battle by the Kalbiyya of Qardaha.
+Buoyed by their victory, the Kalbiyya raided the gardens of Latakia and Jableh.
+Raids by the tribesmen and counterattacks by the Ottomans continued for some time.
+Alawites were prohibited from entering Latakia and Jableh without a certificate of safe conduct by the sanjak governor and trade between the largely Sunni Muslim townspeople and the Alawite mountaineers was conducted in a souk on the outskirts of Latakia for security purposes.
+By the end of the 19th century, relations had improved between the rural Alawites and urban Sunnis.
+This was partly due to Ottoman efforts to bring the Alawites into the Muslim fold and void pretexts for European interventionism (as had occurred with the Maronites of Mount Lebanon in 1861) and partly because of the burgeoning ties between Latakia's merchants and Alawite tribal chiefs to secure the mountaineers' supply of tobacco for export.